 It has often been noted (in fact, it has become a cliché) that the DCS is at the receiving end of the criminal justice system.
-In reality, its role is more complex than this, because the prison is not the 'black box' it is sometimes made out to be: it interrelates with the community and the vast majority of prisoners do not remain in prison (though increasingly large numbers do, as we will see later).
+In reality, its role is more complex than this, because the prison is not the "black box" it is sometimes made out to be: it interrelates with the community and the vast majority of prisoners do not remain in prison (though increasingly large numbers do, as we will see later).
 They return to their lives - sometimes to later return to prison and sometimes not - taking their experience of prison with them.
 It is only in a very narrow technical sense that prisons occupy this place at the end of a limited linear criminal justice model.

 It does remain true that the prison system is obliged to take the prisoners - both sentenced and unsentenced - that are sent to them by the courts.
 On the other hand, prison authorities are not completely helpless.
-The Commissioner of Correctional Services is given clear legislated powers to release certain categories of prisoner on parole and to convert certain prison sentences into correctional supervision.
-The commissioner may also, in the case of certain offences, approach the sentencing court to convert the prison sentences into one of correctional supervision in certain instances.
-The conversion of prison sentences into non-custodial sentences, by either the commissioner or a court, is described in more detail in Section 3.
+The Commissioner of Correctional Services is given clear legislated powers to release certain categories of prisoners on parole and to convert certain prison sentences into correctional supervision.
+The Commissioner may also, in the case of certain offences, approach the sentencing court to convert the prison sentence into one of correctional supervision in certain instances.
+The conversion of prison sentences into non-custodial sentences, by either the Commissioner or a court, is described in more detail in Section 3.

-More recent initiatives by the DCS to address the overcrowding problem have included interdepartmental co-operation at national cluster level, the establishment of an Overcrowding Task Team, and the active participation in other initiatives such as overcrowding conferences.18 As recently as July 2006, the Deputy Minister of Correctional Services confirmed on national television that the overcrowding problem was largely caused by the minimum sentences legislation, and said that the Correctional Services Ministry was discussing the possibility of re-evaluating the legislation with the Justice Ministry.19
+More recent initiatives by the DCS to address the overcrowding problem have included inter-departmental co-operation at national cluster level, the establishment of an Overcrowding Task Team, and the active participation in other initiatives such as overcrowding conferences.19 As recently as July 2006, the Deputy Minister of Correctional Services confirmed on national television that the overcrowding problem was largely caused by the minimum sentences legislation, and said that the Correctional Services